renanolivera/docker-elk/README.md

 # ElasticSearch, Kibana, Logstash, Filebeat, Nginx and Docker Compose

-### Simple example using ELK for collect logs from Nginx
+#### Simple Pipeline using ELK to get logs from Nginx and store into ElasticSearch